jdleesmiller/jdleesmiller.github.io/_drafts/driverless-race-car-deep-learning.markdown

   </a>
 </p>

-The first layer is another convolution.
+Our first layer is another convolution.
 This is a 'one by one' convolution, which means a kernel size of 1 pixel by 1 pixel.
 A 1x1 convolution picks a set number of linear combinations of its input feature images; it is often used for [dimensionality reduction](https://stats.stackexchange.com/questions/194142/what-does-1x1-convolution-mean-in-a-neural-network).
-This architectural choice is motivated by the discussion above about how some linear combination of features images 42, 43 and 48 seems like it might be pretty good at finding the road --- we want to pick the most useful combinations of the 256 feature images from above.
+This architectural choice is motivated by the discussion above about how some linear combination of features images 42, 43 and 48 seems like it might be pretty good at finding the road --- we want to let the network pick the most useful combinations of the 256 feature images from above.

 In this example, we'll pick 64 linear combinations of the 256 features.

-Here are some new feature images after the 1x1 convolution.
+Here are some new feature images after that 1x1 convolution.
 They look similar, but they are generally smoother and brighter than the feature images before the 1x1 convolution.

 <div style="columns: 2; column-width: 300px;">
   <p>